RidleyB/sen/content/_characters/friedrich-reinhardt.md

   - element_title: "Eyes"
     element: ""

-excerpt: "Head of the Reinhardt family, a seasoned politician with a talent for manipulation and intrigue.
+blurb: "Head of the Reinhardt family, a seasoned politician with a talent for manipulation and intrigue.
 He has a reputation for ruthlessness in achieving his family's goals."
 ---

+{% include character-content.html %}